· Bill / Restriction on complaints · tabled

 Why it matters

-- Creates a legal basis to penalize individuals for complaints deemed 'frivolous or vexatious', potentially chilling legitimate reporting of animal distress.
+- Establishes a legal basis to penalize individuals for complaints deemed 'frivolous or vexatious', which may deter legitimate reporting of animal distress.

 Rights affected